At least 75 people are dead after a car bomb rocked the Somali capital of Mogadishu, medical officials said Sunday.

 But Mogadishu Police Capt.
 Farah Osman put the death toll at 80, and said an additional 200 people were injured in the attack, the first of two bombs in the capital Saturday.

-The initial vehicle bomb destroyed dozens of stalls and a popular hotel in the heart of Mogadishu.
+The first explosion destroyed dozens of stalls and the popular Safari Hotel in the heart of the city.

-Qatar’s Embassy along the same junction was also severely damaged, according to a statement from its Foreign Affairs.
-One member of the embassy staff suffered minor injuries, the statement said.
+Qatar’s Embassy was also damaged, according to a statement from its Ministry of Foreign Affairs.
+The embassy’s charge d’affaires suffered minor injuries, the statement said.

-Minutes after the first blast, a second vehicle bomb went off nearby.
-No casualties have been reported from that second blast, according to police.
+Minutes after the first blast, a second vehicle bomb went off in the nearby Madina district.

 There have been no claims of responsibility.